acenet-arc/introduction_to_cloud/_episodes/the-cloud.md

 There are a number of public images provided by the Alliance Cloud to be used as starting points for virtual machines (for example and image containing the Ubuntu Linux operating system) and will be periodically updated as new releases come out.
 These image names typically have the format `<OS-name>`-`<OS-version>`-`<OS-version-name>`-`<architecutre>`-`<date>`.
 Examples of `<OS-name>` are "Ubuntu", "Centos", "Fedora", "Debian" which are different Linux distributions. `<OS-version>` might look something like "37-1.7" or "20.04.5". `<OS-version-name>` might be something like 'Buster', but not all Linux distributions use version names so not all images provided by the Alliance team will have those. `<architecutre>` is often "x64" to indicate the operating systems are 64-bit.

+> ## Moving Images, a word of caution
+> While as mentioned it is possible to move images from one location to an other, for example between an Alliance cloud and run in virtual box on your laptop, not all images are suitable to run in all environments.
+For example, images used with OpenStack clouds must have [cloud-init](https://cloud-init.io/) installed and be configured to work with OpenStack (see: [OpenStack image guide](https://docs.openstack.org/image-guide/) ).
+It is also important when re-using cloud images to "clean" them, or in other words remove information like public keys, host keys, etc.
+{: .callout}

 <img src="../fig/os-screens/OpenStack_dashboard_images.png" alt="OpenStack Dashboard Images" style="width: 100%;"/>

 ### Security Groups